-Line art scanned or submitted as bit mapped images (TIF, GIF, PICT, JPG) should have a resolution of 1200 DPI at 100 percent of 3 in.
-This resolution guideline does not apply to line art that is vectorized (EPS, Illustrator, Freehand).
+Line art scanned or submitted as bit mapped images (TIF, GIF, PICT, JPG, PNG) should have a resolution of 1200 DPI at 100 percent of 3 in.
+This resolution guideline does not apply to line art that is vectorized (EPS, Illustrator).

 Hard copy line art that is scanned to produce a TIF file should be scanned at the LINE ART setting, not GRAY SCALE.
-Gray scale scanning will result in a larger kB file and lines that are pixelated or dirty.
+Gray scale scanning will result in a larger kB file and lines that are pixelated, grainy, or blurred.
 To ensure best results, it is best to send the original line art to ASNT and let ASNT scan it at optimum settings for the final size and project.

 Question: All my images are embedded in a Word document.
 Should I extract them and save them for ASNT individually in another format?

-Question: Why can't ASNT use my Word file?
+Question: Why can't ASNT use pictures in my Word file?
 It looks OK to me.